wellwright-labs/pulse/docs/spec.md

 2. **Multiple active experiments**: Allow or enforce single active?
 Current spec assumes single active but multiple can exist.

-3. **Check-in scheduling**: How sophisticated should prompting be?
+3. **Checkin scheduling**: How sophisticated should prompting be?
 Simple interval vs. smart scheduling based on git activity?

 4. **Sync/backup**: Should we build in cloud sync, or rely on users setting up git remotes?